Quick Answer:

 Read our full case study!

-4. The Technical SEO Checklist Every Small Business Needs
+4. What Technical SEO Does a Small Business Actually Need?

 Technical SEO sounds intimidating, but it’s really just a checklist of fundamentals that help Google understand and trust your site.